bwarelabs/klaytn-indexing/infrastructure/aws/README.md

   You could configure it to send Prometheus alerts to Pagerduty.
     * Create a Pagerduty API key and configure it the `alertmanager.yaml` file.
     More information at: https://www.pagerduty.com/docs/guides/prometheus-integration-guide/
-    * For creating alerts, use the `prometheusRules.yaml` file. file
+    * For creating alerts, use the `prometheusRules.yaml` snippetfile.
   > **_NOTE:_** : Consider storing the Pagerduty API key in a Kubernetes secret.

 > **_NOTE:_** : You have to run `helm upgrade graph-indexer . --namespace=graph-indexer`
 to apply the changes.